• Skip to primary navigation

 THINGS TO KEEP IN MIND

-As we get over the familiar feel and taste of unhealthy foods we discover how much better the healthier stuff truly tastes!
+As we become accustomed to the familiar feel and taste of unhealthy foods, we discover how much better healthier options truly taste.
 Give it a try!
 All you have to lose is your poor diet!

-In fact, I’ve become so used to vegan salad dressing without oil that any addition of oil or mayo now just doesn’t taste right.
+I’ve become so used to vegan salad dressing without oil that any addition of oil or mayo now doesn’t taste right.

-If you just can’t get around making a salad dressing without added oil, try reducing the amount of oil each time you make a salad dressing until you gain a new appreciation for healthy, natural flavors and feel.
+If you're not sure about making a salad dressing without added oil, try reducing the amount of oil each time you make a salad dressing until you develop a new appreciation for healthy, natural flavors and textures.

 If you'd like to receive my weekly newsletter with helpful articles and recipes, sign up here and receive this FREE OIL-FREE SALAD DRESSING FORMULA.